absyro/streamier-handler-server/README.md

-# Streamier Handler Server
+# Streamier API Server

-A robust NestJS-based server application for handling handlers and real-time communication through WebSockets.
+A powerful NestJS-based API server that provides real-time communication capabilities through WebSockets, built with scalability and maintainability in mind.

 ## Prerequisites